 Recently I saw a hugely entertaining documentary called The Bandit, about the making of Smokey and the Bandit.
 With much of its footage from 1976 and 1977, it practically reeks of the '70s, all stale cigarettes and Aqua Velva.
 It's a perfect depiction of what people looked like back then, how they spoke, what they wore, and where they lived.

 Even aside from The Bandit, I've become a stickler for detail in period pictures that take place in the 1970s and 1980s, as I remember those decades vividly.
 And you know what?
-Despite the plethora of 21st century films set during those bygone eras – I suspect it's a way for screenwriters to avoid dealing with cell phones and the Internet, which complicate traditional plots – they rarely get the details right.
-The hair's never right.
+Despite the plethora of 21st century films set during those bygone eras – I suspect it's a way for screenwriters to avoid dealing with mobile phones and the Internet, which complicate traditional plots – they rarely get the details right.
+The hair is never right.
 The clothes are never right.
 The music's never right.
 And so it goes with Shane Black's The Nice Guys, set in 1977 Los Angeles.

 Ryan Gosling plays a Rockford Files-inspired private eye who spends more time getting beaten up than he does solving cases.
-Russell Crowe does most of the beating, playing a thug-for-hire who teams up with Gosling to look for a missing teenager.
+Russell Crowe does most of the beating, playing a thug for hire who teams up with Gosling to look for a missing teenager.
 Buddy movie hijinks ensue.

 There are some mild laughs, one exciting chase sequence, and a couple of surprise plot twists.
 But on the whole, The Nice Guys is lazily put together.
 Aside from the CGI smog inserted into the LA landscape – a nice touch, and actually integral to the plot – this doesn't look much like the California of my childhood.
 Probably because the film was mostly shot in Atlanta, Georgia.
 (Yes, we've reached a point where Hollywood pictures that actually take place in Los Angeles are being filmed 2,000 miles away.)
 Also, Gosling's and Crowe's hair and wardrobe are distracting: they look like '90s hipsters, not '70s schmoes.
 And the soundtrack would have you believe that middle-aged white people in 1977 were listening to Earth, Wind & Fire and not Barry Manilow.